Neptune: Advanced ML Operator Fusion for Locality and Parallelism on GPUs: Translating from Loop-scalar IR to Tile IR

+Tile-based compilers such as Triton~\cite{triton} and Pallas~\cite{pallas} excel in low-level optimizations to generate efficient device code optimized for local hardware features, such as tensor cores for matrix multiplication.
+To take advantage of tile compilers, \NAME{} translates loop-level programs operating on scalar elements to tile-level programs in a process known as \textit{tensorization}.
+While tensorization has been studied extensively~\cite{tensorize-amos, tensorize-volta-tc, tensorize-unit}, \NAME{} adds a novel \textit{dimension reconciliation} step that generalizes the translation to a larger class of programs. \NAME{} translates loop programs to \textit{HTile} IR, a novel, custom tile IR that we design to resemble existing tile languages, and generates code from HTile IR to different tile languages such as Triton.

+Figures \ref{fig:loop-ir-syntax} and \ref{fig:tile-ir-syntax} show the abstract syntax of \NAME{}'s loop-scalar IR and HTile IR, respectively.
+Compared to the loop-scalar IR, HTile IR has the same loop and sequential statements, and replaces scalar expressions and store statements with tensor tile expressions and tile store statements.
+HTile IR also adds tile-specific operations like dimension operations (broadcasting and permutation), reductions, and dot products.
+These operations are selected because they receive wide support from tile compilers, which is an effect of the hardware features available on today's GPUs.

-The key step of \NAME{}'s tensorization is dimension order reconciliation.
-The input to the reconciliation algorithm is an \textit{einops} \cite{einops} expression, i.e., Einstein notation extended with general reduction operators.
-This algorithm is more general than typical tensorization algorithms that do pattern matching to match tile computation with specific hardware features (e.g., detecting transposed input for TensorCore matmuls).
+Figure \ref{fig:example-l2t} shows a before-after example of a translated tile program.
+Algorithm \ref{alg:l2t} outlines the translation procedure with three main steps: tileable nest detection (algorithm lines \ref{alg:l2t:foreach-store}-\ref{alg:l2t:find-nest}), access region division (lines \ref{alg:l2t:for-expr-begin}-\ref{alg:l2t:create-tile}), and dimension order reconciliation (lines \ref{alg:l2t:ext-order}-\ref{alg:l2t:recon} in green).
+Dimension order reconciliation makes the translation more general than typical tensorization algorithms that rely on pattern matching to match tile computation to specific hardware features (e.g., detecting transposed input for TensorCore matmuls).